OVOD-Agent: A Markov-Bandit Framework for Proactive Visual Reasoning and Self-Evolving Detection: Experiments

 \subsection{Ablation Study}

 We conduct a series of ablation experiments to analyze the internal mechanisms of \textbf{OVOD-Agent}.
 All ablations are conducted on the \textbf{LVIS minival} using \textbf{GroundingDINO} as the representative base detector unless otherwise specified.
-Additional results on \textbf{YOLO-World} and \textbf{DetCLIPv3} are provided in the supplementary material to verify consistency across detectors.

 The ablation design aligns with the overall pipeline of OVOD-Agent and reflects its three-stage process: (1) the \textit{sampling mechanism}, examining the efficiency of the UCB-based exploration strategy; (2) the \textit{learning mechanism}, analyzing the effect of explicit Markov-state (Markov–Bandit) modeling in reward optimization; and (3) the \textit{reasoning mechanism}, evaluating the contribution of Visual-CoT actions and visual priors.
 This organization mirrors the agent’s operational flow, providing a systematic validation of each component’s role and contribution.